-To date there is no scientific research that proves a cause and effect relationship between neck adjustments and stroke.
-There have been reported cases of cerebrovascular accidents following neck manipulation, but more research is needed to distinguish a causation versus correlation.
+To date, there is no scientific research that proves a cause-and-effect relationship between neck adjustments and stroke.
+There have been reported cases of cerebrovascular accidents following neck manipulation, but more research is needed to distinguish causation versus correlation.

 Can upper cervical chiropractic hurt your neck?